roccojazz/DeepShark/README.md

                  dataset_y_factorization which contains the corresponding labels

     N.B.
-    * --enrich string   : to associate the enriched string for each k-finger (--enrich no_string, otherwise)
     * --k_type extended : to apply the padding with -1 values to complete the k-fingers (--k_type valid, otherwise)